 The reading or intervention specialist assesses new students after they have been in the school for a short time.
 We allow a short period for the child to become acclimated in the new school setting prior to assessing them.

 What will my child be doing during reading intervention?

-Your child will work in a small group setting, with other students experiencing similar difficulties in reading development.
+Your child will work in a small group setting with other students having similar needs in reading development.
 Group sizes range in number from 3-6.
 Depending upon your child’s assessment data, he/she will be assigned to work with either the building reading specialist, intervention specialist, or one of our highly qualified reading aides.
 Regardless of whom your child is assigned, all intervention programming is research-based and is tailored to meet each student's specific needs.
 These programs focus on reading fluency, comprehension, phonics, phonemic awareness, and vocabulary development.